 You are here

 Jo has expertise in evaluation methodologies.
 She enjoys working with clients to meet their evaluation needs, and using mixed-methods to answer evaluation and research questions.
-Jo's research interests are wide-ranging, and at NZCER she has worked on projects in the areas of school leadership, special education, prison education, and student health and wellbeing.
+Jo's research interests are wide-ranging, and at NZCER she has worked on projects in the areas of school leadership, early career teachers, NCEA, special education, prison education, and student health and wellbeing.
 In addition to her role as a senior researcher and evaluator, Jo leads NZCER's coordination of the Teaching and Learning Research Initiative (TLRI), a contestable research fund that NZCER manages for the Ministry of Education.